 Then, the problem is recorded in the known error database with its workaround.
 In this way, if the same problem is reported again, the personnel of the IT service provider will see the known error record and apply the workaround to overcome the impacts of the problem.
 When a workaround is documented, service personnel can use the workaround to deal with the problem quickly as it occurs.

-In the next step of the ITIL problem management process, a resolution is found for the problem to fix it permanently.
+In the next step, a resolution is found for the problem to fix it permanently.
 Resolving a problem means that the root cause of the problem has been identified and that a troubleshooting solution has been identified.
 In next step, it is checked whether the solution of the problem requires a change.
 If change is required, change management process is triggered, a request for change is initiated to evaluated and implement the change.
 One example is that the solution might require a change in service levels.
 Let’s consider a database change that may cause the service to slow down during the changeover.
 Risks should be considered before implementing the solutions.
 And after tests and checks, if the problem has been fixed permanently, the problem record is closed.
 At this stage, since the permanent solution for the problem is delivered, the known error database is updated and the record is removed.

 After the closure of the problem, if it is a major problem, major problem review is executed.
 The major problem review is a process step necessary to avoid future problem.
 The problem management team will look at all the problem records and identify exactly what went wrong.
 Lessons learned and review results about the problem are discussed and logged in the service knowledge management system for future reference.
 And the continual service improvement stage looks for improvement actions and communications to prevent similar problems from occurring in future again.